 The rest of the guys showed up and we got together in the center, we made some tea, and we had a meeting.
 The topic at hand: “It’s pouring like crazy, what do we do?”
 Junae and I tried to explain it every way possible.
 “If we go there in the rain, we’ll be in the bus the whole time, let’s just save it for another time where it’s sunny.”

 And the responses stayed consistant: “What rain?”
 “There’s no rain!”
 “I love the rain” “Let’s go today!”
-“Rain is a blessing from God.” (like G.W.
-Bush, he had to throw the religion card)...
-We went back and forth for like 30 minutes, until Junae and I finally just gave up… “Ok we will go, but I don’t wanna hear ‘we can’t do this cuz it’s raining’... we will do EVERY LAST THING the park has to offer, no matter what… Sawa?”
-“SAWA!”
+“Rain is a blessing from God.” (like President Bush, he had to throw the religion card).
+We went back and forth for like 30 minutes, until Junae and I finally just gave up.
+“Ok we will go, but I don’t wanna hear ‘we can’t do this or that cuz it’s raining’.
+You get me?
+We will do every last thing the park has to offer, no matter what.
+Sawa??”
+And in unison they replied with an emphatic “SAWA!”

 Apparently someone who worked at the mission took it upon themselves to go over my head and tell some of the administrators that our trip was rained out, and therefore we didn’t need lunch, or our driver.

-We were stranded in the rain, no food, no driver…. with 16 youth and young adults… who had just been PUMPED UP to go on a trip.
+We were stranded in the rain, no food, no driver.
+With 16 youth and young adults who had just been so stoked to go on a trip.

 “Amira, where is the driver”.
 “Someone told me you didn’t need the driver anymore, so I sent him to do a few errands.”